Skip to content

 As part of our ongoing celebration of Classical Music Month in September, we’ve pulled together a list of books that commemorate the great composers of the past through to the celebrated contemporary composers of today.
 Then we’ve sprinkled in some

-pacificsymphony September 6, 2022September 7, 2022 classical music No Comments Read more
+pacificsymphony September 6, 2022September 7, 2022 Classical Music No Comments Read more

 LISTEN ON THE RADIO